capusta/torrentStats/README.md

 You can find the Kickass data export [here](https://https://kickass.to/api/).

+## This project is retired ... cuz ... kickass is no longer operational

 [https://www.shinyapps.io/](https://www.shinyapps.io/) is a statistical plotting service run by RStudio.

 We can plot the histogram of all torrents uploaded on Kickass for the past 24 hours.